rob4lderman/notes-and-cheatsheets/linear-algebra.md

     [ v1.x  v2.x ] * [ w.x ]  =  [ v1.x*w.x + v2.x*w.y ]
     [ v1.y  v2.y ]   [ w.y ]     [ v1.y*w.x + v2.y*w.y ]

-                              Note: all elements of v1 are multiplied by w.x, all elements of v2 are multiplied by w.y
+                Note: all elements of v1 (1st basis vector) are multiplied by w.x (1st coordinate). all elements of v2 (2nd basis vector) are multiplied by w.y (2nd coordinate).

-                              =  w.x * [ v1.x ] + w.y * [ v2.x ]
+                              =  w.x * [ v1.x ] + w.y * [ v2.x ]        <--- explicitly representing w as coordinates
-                                       [ v1.y ]         [ v2.y ]
+                                       [ v1.y ]         [ v2.y ]             in the basis defined by v1 and v2

-                              w, as a set of coordinates, is transformed by the matrix A, such that each coordinate of w is scalar multiplied by the corresponding column vector in A.
+                Note: w, as a set of coordinates, is transformed by the matrix A, such that each coordinate of w is scalar that "scales up" the corresponding column/basis vector in A.

-                              I.e. the coordinates of w "scale up" the column vectors of A
+                Note: I'm using "basis" liberally.
+By precise definition, a "basis" is a set of linearly independent vectors that span the vector space.
+However the column vectors of a transformation matrix need not necessarily be linearly independent.
+If they're NOT, then the set of transformed vectors will have fewer dimensions than the number of column vectors.

                 A * w = b
-                              b is a linear combination of the column vectors of A.
+                b is a linear combination of the column/basis vectors of A.
                 The coefficients of the linear combination are w.

+                b is a vector in the subspace spanned by the column/basis vectors of A. Its coordinates w/r/t the basis are w.

 Another way to look at it: Imagine A as a set of row vectors: